named-data/NDN-CCL-API/face.rst

     :Returns:

-        True if the face is local, false if not.
+        (except JavaScript) True if the face is local, false if not.

 Face.makeCommandInterest Method
 -------------------------------